zhanghongce/TACAS-artifact/README.md

 The artifect in this section is to showcase

-   1. Verification capability -- Unrolling and Bounded Model Checking
+   1. Verification capability -- Unrolling and Bounded Model Checking (Section 2.3)

 It constructs the ILA models for two FIFOs.
-One with a counter that counts the number of elements currently in the fifo and does not enqueue new element when full or dequeue when empty.
+One has a counter that counts the number of elements currently in the fifo and does not enqueue any new element when full, neither dequeue when empty.
 The other design has no such protection.

-The BMC here is to check if the non-overflow/underflow property holds on the two design.
+The BMC here is to check if the non-overflow/underflow property holds on the two designs respectively.

 #### Instructions ####